Vulpes19/Minishell/README.md

 - Handles environment variables which should expand to their values.
 - Handles $? which should expand the exit status.
 - Handles ctrl-C, ctrl-D and ctrl-\ .
-- The following builtins are made by the executer: echo with (-n)<br/>
+- The following builtins are made by the executer:<br/>
+  echo with (-n)<br/>
   cd<br/>
   pwd<br/><br/>